TattlingJam4231/weapon-rebalances/README.md

    Tier 1: 55 damage

    - M60
+     - damage falloff
+       - starts at 15 meters
+       - ends at 45 meters
+       - at maximum falloff damage is reduced to 80%
      - ammo pickup decreased from 5.4/18.9 to 5/10
      - total ammo decreased from 400 to 200
      - magazine capacity decreased from 200 to 100